luc-j-bourhis/WingIDE-setuptools/readme.md

-# Various scripts for WingIDE
+# WingIDE tool for setuptools (and distutils)

 [WingIDE](http://wingware.com) is a powerful Python IDE with advanced scripting capabilities.
-This repository aims at collecting scripts I have written for it.

-## Setuptools panel

-This is a panel to build Python extensions written in C or with Cython using Setuptools (or Distutils) `setup.py` and to collect errors and warnings.
+This repository features a custom panel which lets user build Python extensions.
+It supports extensions written in C or with Cython using Setuptools (or Distutils) `setup.py`.
+The panel collect errors and warnings in a table where they can be clicked to jump to the faulty line in the editor window.
 At the moment it is limited to in-place builds.

-### Build button
+## Build button

 When the `Build` button is pressed, the following command is executed in the directory of the project file: